 Dr. Carl Drexler

 He has worked as an archaeologist for the National Park Service’s Midwest Archeological Center, the Colonial Williamsburg Foundation, the William & Mary Center for Archaeological Research, and the U.S. Army Engineer Research and Development Center.
-He is currently the station assistant at the Arkansas Archeological Survey’s office at SAU.
-He is currently a member of the Society for Historical Archaeology and Society for American Archaeology.
+A research assistant professor with the University of Arkansas, he is also the station archeologist in charge of the Arkansas Archeological Survey’s research facility hosted by SAU.
+He is currently a member of the Arkansas Archeological Society, Society for Historical Archaeology and Society for American Archaeology.
+He is also the Arkansas representative to the Caddo Conference Organization, a group of scholars and artists (Indigenous and non-Indigenous) focused on the history, culture, and archeology of the Caddo people who once lived in southwest Arkansas.

-Pennsylvania-born and Texas-bred, Dr. Drexler has been working in Arkansas since 2001.
-In addition to the Natural State, he has worked in numerous states in the American Southeast, Midwest, Southwest, and Mid-Atlantic, along with the Caribbean and Mexico.
+Dr. Drexler has been active in Arkansas archeology since 2001.
+In addition to the Natural State, he has worked in numerous states in the American Southeast, Midwest, Southwest, and Mid-Atlantic, and internationally at sites in Mexico, the British Virgin Islands, and Cuba.